tigressine/shellcuts/docs/README.rst

 - ``shellc``
 - ``scut``

-So feel free to use any of the above or the main ``sc`` command to operate Shellcuts.
-Shellcuts also includes aliases to replicate Bashmarks_ syntax.
+Feel free to use any of the above or the main ``sc`` command to operate Shellcuts.
+This program also includes aliases to replicate Bashmarks_ syntax.
 They are as follows:

 - ``s`` to save, equivalent to ``sc -n``
 - ``g`` to go, equivalent to ``sc``